Leasing Agent

 Job Title: Leasing Agent

-Reports to: Assistant Director of Marketing and Leasing
+Reports to: Assistant Director of Leasing and Marketing

 FLSA Status: Non-Exempt